arighosh05/coding-agent/evals/report.md

 The coding agent was utilized with preloaded tools from the tool registry and supplementary text files ingested into the knowledge store.

-Find the output codes from the agent in the `agent` directory and the ChatGPT in the `llm` directory.
+Find the output codes from the agent in the `agent` directory and from ChatGPT in the `llm` directory.
 The code and context pairs are provided in the `issues` directory, and the JSON files documenting each trial are provided in the `data` directory.